Ph.D.: Department of Philosophy, University of Oregon, Eugene, Oregon, USA.

 – “Follett’s Pragmatist Ontology of Relations: Potentials for a Feminist Perspective on Violence.”
 Journal of Speculative Philosophy, Volume 22, No 1, 2008, pp. 3 − 11 .

 • Articles in Anthologies/Books:

 – Forthcoming.
-"Philosophical Musings on a Pedagogy of Care, Community, and Hope: Ao Nage in conversation with Critical Pedagogies of the West."
-The Ethics of Teaching in Pluralistic and Unequal Societies, edited by John Russon, Siby K. George, and Pravesh Jung Golay.
+"Reconstructing a Critical Ontology of Education through an Ethics of Care: Critical Pedagogy, the world view of the Ao Naga tribe, and Care Ethics in dialogue."
+Teaching in Unequal Societies, edited by John Russon, Siby K. George, and Pravesh Jung Golay.
 New Delhi: Bloomsbury, India.

 - Forthcoming.
 "A Transnational Intervention into an Ethic of Care: Quandaries of Care Ethics for Transnational Feminisms."
 Feminist and Queer Theory Reader, edited by Ayu L. Saraswati and Barbara Shaw.
 New York: Oxford University Press.

 - Forthcoming.
-"Rethinking Reciprocity, Decolonizing Solidarity: Philosophical and Feminist Reflections."
+"De-colonizing Solidary and Reciprocity."
 Exploring the Nature of 'Public' in Public Philosophy: Epistemological and Normative Contestations, edited by Murzban Jal and Muzaffar Ali.
 Delhi: Aakar Books, India.